justinperline/natgeocoverage/README.md

 There is also a folio breakdown that lists the order of pages within each issue - something that may be interesting to look at down the road.
 How did Nat Geo's page layout with respect to ad space change over time?
 Or something along those lines.

 Unfortunately, Nat Geo is pretty spotty with their data management.
 As of December 2019, there have been 1,522 issues made and 50 of them (~3.3%) lack any JSON data to tell what is inside.
 Another 42 issues (~2.8%) have fewer than 5 tagged articles, photos, or other pages.
+The magazine issues with missing data are very clustered, with 45 of 50 falling from 2010-2014, 2 in 1992-1993, and the remaining 3 from 1893-1895.
 On the whole though, most issues have 150 or so well-defined tags listing the exact details of each article or photo.

-The breakdown of issues (out of the 1,472 with JSON) is as follows.
+The breakdown of metadata (out of the 1,472 with JSON) is as follows.

 <p align="center">
 <table>